apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 ***************
 Introduction
 ============
-Traffic Monitor is an HTTP service application that monitors :term:`cache server`\ s, provides health state information to Traffic Router, and collects statistics for use in tools such as Traffic Portal and Traffic Stats.
-The health state provided by Traffic Monitor is used by Traffic Router to control which :term:`cache server`\ s are available on the CDN.
+Traffic Monitor is an HTTP service application that monitors :term:`cache servers`, provides health state information to Traffic Router, and collects statistics for use in tools such as Traffic Portal and Traffic Stats.
+The health state provided by Traffic Monitor is used by Traffic Router to control which :term:`cache servers` are available on the CDN.

 Software Requirements
 =====================